Nelson A. Miles: Spanish–American War

 In his capacity as commander of the Department of the East from 1894 to 1895, Miles commanded the troops mobilized to put down the Pullman strike riots.
-He was named Commanding General of the United States Army in 1895, a post he held during the Spanish–American War.
+He was named Commanding General of the United States Army on October 5, 1895, a post he held during the Spanish–American War.
 Miles commanded forces at Cuban sites such as Siboney.

 After the surrender of Santiago de Cuba by the Spaniards, he led the invasion of Puerto Rico, landing in Guánica in what is known as the Puerto Rican Campaign.
 He served as the first head of the military government established on the island, acting as both heads of the army of occupation and administrator of civil affairs.

+Later career

 Upon returning to the United States, Miles was a vocal critic of the Army's quartermaster general, Brigadier General Charles P. Eagan, for providing rancid canned meat to troops in the field during what was known as the Army beef scandal.
 He was promoted to the rank of lieutenant general in 1900 based on his performance in the war.
 Miles was an opponent of the Philippine–American War and supported an inquiry into the brutality of American troops in the Philippines.
-In response, President Roosevelt called Miles a hypocrite and reminded him of his complicity in the Wounded Knee massacre.
+In response, President Roosevelt called Miles a hypocrite and reminded him of his complicity in the Wounded Knee Massacre.
 Miles would release his own report on US atrocities in the Philippines to the public.
-He condemned the use of concentration camps and said that the use of torture was widespread and was undertaken with the knowledge of some senior officers.
+He condemned the use of concentration camps and said the use of torture was widespread and was undertaken with the knowledge of some senior officers.